TGRSOLDI/TGRSOLDI/README.md

 - 👋 Hi, I’m @TGRSOLDI an ex-operations CIA administrator and a CSIS operation officer
-- 👀 I’m interested in helping my nation by doing squandgi operations
+- 👀 I’m interested in helping my nation by doing squandi operations
 - 🌱 I’m currently a mathematic tutor
 - 💞️ I’m looking to collaborate on top clearance leads
 - 📫 How to reach me is by email max.duhotel@mail.com